Al Jama-ah: Prayer for the ANC

 Galil Brinkhuis, a religious leader who represents Al Jama-ah in the Western Cape Provincial Parliament made a prayer for the African National Congress during a sitting of the legislature on the eve of the 2024 elections, adding that he hoped the party would take the lead in province.
 Al Jama-ah distanced itself from Brinkhuis's prayer, saying that it was out of line with party interests.
 Brinkhuis later apologised and said that it was a mistake to pray for another party's success.

 Electricity surcharge fee

 Under Al Jama-ah's Gwamanda administration, the City of Johannesburg introduced a R200 surcharge fee for prepaid electricity meters in July 2024 in addition to a 12.7 electricity tariff fee.
 Residents criticised the City of Johannesburg for implementing the surcharge fee without public participation, however, Gwamanda denied this and instead defended the fee and said that it was there to stay.
 The R200 fee targeted poor households and was criticised for the consequences it would have.

+Controversy involving Thapelo Amad

+In 2025, Al Jama-ah councillor Thapelo Amad was found by the South African Human Rights Commission (SAHRC) to have engaged in "unlawful hate speech" over a 2023 social media post in which he posed with an assault rifle and expressed support for Hamas, the Palestinian group.The SAHRC ordered Amad to issue an unconditional apology, and announced in April 2026 that it would reopen the inquiry and consider referring the matter to the Equality Court after he failed to comply.
+Prior to joining Al Jama-ah as a senior member, Amad had faced criticism over the post, in which he wrote: "with our blood, we will conquer Al Aqsa".Al Jama-ah did not publicly censure Amad or distance itself from the remarks.